This is the current version of this document. To view historic versions, click the link in the document's navigation bar.

 (40) Under Section 11 (2) of the Independent Commission Against Corruption Act 1988, the Vice-Chancellor must report to ICAC any matters that, on reasonable grounds, concern or may concern corrupt conduct.

-(41) The Vice-Chancellor must report to NSW Police any matters that, on reasonable grounds, concern or may concern a criminal offence.
+(41) The General Counsel or the Vice-Chancellor may report to NSW Police any matters that, on reasonable grounds, concern or may concern a criminal offence.
 This includes fraud.

 Civil Proceedings to Recover the Proceeds of Fraud or Corruption